Sajal1803/Rest_Student_API/README.md

 4. DELETE: Delete a student with a given id, which is removed or passed out from the college .

-Sequence Diagram for this Book API:
+Sequence Diagram for this Student API:

 ![sequence  ](https://github.com/Sajal1803/Rest_Student_API/assets/76404926/181315ec-7809-448f-a45f-0c98f812520a)